Trans Australia Airlines: Beginnings

 Eventually, the ANAC proceeded with the original plan, to build an airline from scratch.
 One of the first people hired was Lester Brain, then the operations manager at Qantas.
 Brain had 22 years of pioneering aviation experience behind him and was regarded as the man behind Qantas' reputation for technical excellence.
 He applied for the advertised position of TAA Operations Manager, but to his surprise and delight, was instead offered an appointment as General Manager — though at £3,000 pa, not the £10,000 that had been offered to Holyman.

 TAA acquired its first two aircraft in mid-June 1946, both Douglas DC-3s.
 A dozen more DC-3s would be added over the next few months, all ex-Royal Australian Air Force aircraft originally bought by the Australian Government under lend-lease.
 In July, the Treasury released £350,000 to allow TAA to order four larger, more modern Douglas DC-4s in the United States, and Brain appointed Aubrey Koch (from Qantas) as Senior Pilot DC4 Skymaster and John Watkins as Chief Technical Officer.
 Watkins would become one of the key figures in TAA's success.
 His first task was to travel to the United States to accept delivery of the DC-4s.
 He later wrote:

-To my utter astonishment Arthur Coles, after the expected pep-talk about the DC-4 assignment, said he was relying on me to find out what new equipment was being developed that would enable us to offer our passengers a better product than our established rival, at a competitive price.

 It was typical of Coles, who knew nothing about aircraft, to reason that quality equipment would be vital, and then select the best man for the job of finding it and be prepared to back his judgement.

 At this point, political considerations came to the fore again.
 TAA planned to start regular services on 7 October, but there was a federal election set for 28 September.
 Britain's wartime Prime Minister Winston Churchill had been enormously popular during the darkest hours but was voted out at the first post-war opportunity.
-There was no certainty that the Chifley Government would not be treated likewise, and the opposition was opposed to government ownership.
+There was no certainty that the Chifley government would not be treated likewise, and the opposition was opposed to government ownership.
 Coles addressed the Commission at a meeting on 2 September 1946.